 How do you make a Python logo in Python?

 You can create a logo using the turtle library, which is part of the standard drawing tools.
-This library allows you to draw and color shapes resembling the logo’s two snakes.
+This library lets you draw and color shapes that resemble the logo’s two snakes.

 Here’s an easy way to get started:

-1. Import the Turtle library: This allows you to draw on the canvas.
+- Import the Turtle library to draw on the canvas.

-These are basic steps, but you can refine the design with more detailed graphics commands for a more precise logo.
+These are basic steps, but you can refine the design using more detailed graphics commands to create a more precise logo.
 If you need more control over the drawing for a better logo look, consider exploring other graphics libraries, such as Pygame or PIL, which offer advanced features for graphics programming.